 Tradesy promotes its referral program at the bottom of their shipping confirmation email.
 Consumers can snag $10 for every friend who opts for their $20 welcome offer.
 While you might have to give out cash, at least you can include brand advocates in your marketing efforts and gain new customers.

-Increasing sales through transactional emails is fast and easy through Spently, an email template builder on Shopify.
+Increasing sales through transactional emails is fast and easy with a Shopify email marketing apps.

 Add product recommendations, so customers to find products that they’re interested in.
 Give coupons or discounts so people will visit your website repeatedly.

 You can also encourage brand advocates to promote your products by sending a referral code.
 You can even direct users to the right web page through a navigation bar with clear and straightforward product categories.